-Certification and validation surveys are always full surveys that assess an entity's compliance with all CoPs.
+Certification and validation surveys are always full surveys that assess an entity's compliance with all Conditions of Participation (CoPs).

-Generally, complaint surveys and revisit surveys are more focused though they can be expanded if findings warrant more investigation.
+Generally, complaint surveys and revisit surveys are more focused; however, they can be expanded if the findings warrant further investigation.